jenkinsci/codesonar-plugin/README.md

         * Name: `HUB`
         * Default Value: the location (host:port) of your CodeSonar hub.
 For example, `alexhubmachine:7340`.
         * Description: you may want to enter a short description to remind yourself why you have this variable.
-4. Use the same process to define a `PROJNAME` parameter whose value matches your established CodeSonar project name (proj-name).
+4. Use the same process to define a `PROJ_NAME` parameter whose value matches your established CodeSonar project name (proj-name).
 ![Jenkins configuration parameters](docs/img/jenkins_params.png "Jenkins configuration parameters")

 5. Edit the Build section to integrate the CodeSonar build/analysis.